Nerve-Zapping kidney procedure may boost heart rhythm treatment

 Summary

-This study tests whether adding a kidney nerve procedure (renal denervation) to the standard heart ablation can better control atrial fibrillation (AF) in people with controlled or no high blood pressure.
-About 50 adults with persistent AF will be randomly assigned to get either the standard ablation alone or the standard ablation plus the kidney procedure.
-The goal is to see if the combination reduces the total time spent in AF over the long term.
+This study tests whether adding a kidney nerve-zapping procedure (renal artery denervation) to the standard heart ablation procedure can better control persistent atrial fibrillation (AF).
+About 50 adults with persistent AF and controlled or no high blood pressure will be randomly assigned to receive either standard ablation alone or ablation plus the kidney procedure.
+The main goal is to see if the combination reduces the total time spent in AF over the long term, measured by a heart monitor.

 Disclaimer Read more